 If you have been the subject of unwanted advances, you may have a claim for sexual harassment.
 The same applies if you have rejected any advance and suffered any form of retaliation.
-A skilled Philadelphia sexual harassment lawyer at Console Mattiacci Law, LLC can assist you in getting the relief you deserve.
+A skilled Philadelphia and New Jersey sexual harassment lawyer at Console Mattiacci Law, LLC can assist you in getting the relief you deserve.
 Call us today at 215-545-7676 to schedule a consultation.

 "...I am truly grateful for all of the help, assistance, understanding and professional skills garnered on my behalf during this time.